GeraldWodni/kern.js-editor/ReadMe.md

 - Set `KERN_STATIC_HOST` to `editor`
 - Set `KERN_EDITOR_ROOT` to the folder you want to allow public editing i.e. `/var/www/...`
 - Done :D

+## Docker

+Alternatively you can just build the Dockerfiles for kern.js and this repository and run that.